esmero/archipelago-documentation/docs/ami_lod_rec.md

 Review the LoD reconciliation mappings, to make sure the best terms were selected for your metadata.

 - To revise and select a different term mapping, begin by typing in the 'Label' box in the corresponding LoD lookup element.
 (You can type directly over an incorrect term or within an empty cell if no value was mapped/identified.)
-- Select your preferred term and URI/L pairing from the list.
+- Select your preferred term and URL pairing from the list.
 - You can also add or remove multiple mappings using the +/- buttons beside the LoD lookup element.
 - If desired, click the Checked option to mark that the term was reviewed/revisioned.